wgzhao/Addax/README.md

 English | [简体中文](README_zh.md)

-The project, originally from Ali's [DataX](https://github.com/alibaba/datax), has been streamlined and adapted, as described below
+The project's initial code originated from  Ali's [DataX](https://github.com/alibaba/datax), and has been greatly improved on this basis.
+It also provides more read and write plugins.
+For more details, please refer to the [difference document](difference.md).

 ## Supported Data Sources